Storing Chorizo in the Fridge

 If you find yourself with leftover chorizo that's nearing the end of its shelf life, consider repurposing it into other dishes.
 Here are a few ideas:

-• Add to scrambled eggs or omelets for a robust breakfast.
+- Add crumbled chorizo to scrambled eggs, omelets, or breakfast burritos for a robust breakfast.

-• Mix into stews or soups for added depth of flavor.
+- Mix into stews or soups for added depth of flavor - it pairs well with beans, potatoes, and vegetables.

 When repurposing chorizo, ensure that it's cooked thoroughly to maintain food safety.
 For more tips on handling and storing various foods, explore articles like how long does mango juice last in the fridge? or how long do shiitake mushrooms last in the fridge?.